 She is also the director of UNC’s Outer Banks Field Site (OBXFS), a semester-long program focused on integrated coastal science and environmental policy for Carolina undergraduate students.

-As part of the North Carolina Renewable Ocean Energy Program, her lab investigates how potential renewable energy installations could affect species and protected habitats, such as Sargassum, a brown algae found in the Gulf Stream.
+As part of the North Carolina Renewable Ocean Energy Program, her lab investigates how potential renewable energy installations could affect species and protected habitats, such as Sargassum, brown algae found in the Gulf Stream.
 They also seek to better understand this ecosystem, which is essential for successfully implementing renewable energy technologies.

 “I want to do science to help with decision-making and to help us be better at balancing what we want from the environment and the functioning of the environment,” Dubbs says.